Toronto-Traumatic Brain Injury In Children

-Traumatic brain injury (TBI) in children is a global health concern that affects young people from birth to 21 world wide.
-The severity of traumatic brain injury in young people ranges from mild to moderate to severe, with mild traumatic brain injuries being the most common.
+Traumatic Brain Injury (TBI) in children is a global health concern, affecting millions of young people world wide from birth to 21 years of age.
+Traumatic brain injuries in children, as well as adults range in severity from mild to moderate to severe; mild traumatic brain injuries are the most common.

-Traumatic Brain Injury in children and adults results from an external force to the cranium and the underlying brain, and can pose significant concerns to a young person, regardless of the severity of the injury.
-Brain injuries in children and adolescents may be more detrimental and long lasting than in adults, due to the developing nature of the immature brain.
-This applies to a mild brain injury or concussion, as well as to moderate and severe traumatic brain injuries.
-The emotional, behavioral and cognitive concerns associated with pediatric brain injuries can pose life long problems for these young people and their families.
-These concerns can derail the typical developmental process, and may not be evident until the young person starts showing problems at school.
-Cognitive deficits, for example, may be subtle and only evident after a young person with a pediatric brain injury has reached a developmental stage that requires the utilization of that skill.
+Traumatic Brain Injuries in children may have more detrimental and long lasting effects in children than in adults, due to the developing nature of the immature brain.
+This applies to a mild brain injury or concussion, as well as moderate and severe traumatic brain injuries.
+The emotional, behavioral and cognitive concerns associated with traumatic brain injury in children may pose life long problems for the injured child and their families.
+These concerns may interfere with the typical developmental process, creating ongoing problems as time passes; they may go unnoticed until the young person reaches a developmental stage that requires the utilization of that skill.

 This has been conceptualized as "growing into a deficit" (Morrison, 2022).